Havoc-OS/android_frameworks_base/services/core/java/com/android/server/inputmethod/multi-client-ime.md

 #### Multi-client IME must be pre-installed

 Multi-client IME must be pre-installed since it is considered as part of the system component.
 This is verified by checking `ApplicationInfo.FLAG_SYSTEM` bit.
-This security check can be bypassed when `Build.IS_DEBUGGABLE` is `true` so that IME developers can easily side-load their APKs during development phase.
+This security check can be bypassed when `Build.IS_ENG` is `true` so that IME developers can easily side-load their APKs during development phase.

 ```java
 public final class MultiClientInputMethodManagerService {